What is CTEC Renewal?

 - Four years – $64

-As you can see by the cost schedule above, it is more advantageous for the business person to purchase a bond which covers a longer period of time.
+As you can see by the cost schedule above, it is more advantageous for the business person to purchase a business bond that covers a longer period of time.
 For example, if you were to purchase a one-year CTEC bond every year for five years, it would cost you $125, whereas if you bought a single five-year bond, the cost would be only $80, which represents a savings of $45.
-Leearn more about California tax preparer bonding solutions.
+Learn more about California tax preparer bonding solutions.

-However, there is a second component to the requirement, which is not monetary in nature, but requires participation as a student of federal and state tax law.
-The first time that someone goes through the tax preparation course, it will be comprised of 60 hours of instruction, so that any attendee becomes thoroughly versed in U.S. and California tax laws.
+However, there is a second component to the requirement, which is not monetary in nature but requires participation as a student of federal and state tax law.
+The first time that someone goes through the tax preparation course, it will be comprised of 60 instruction hours, so that any attendee becomes thoroughly versed in U.S. and California tax laws.

 Professionals are required to renew CTEC every year, although renewal courses are more in the manner of refresher courses which focus on any changes to tax law which have recently been imposed.
-Each year, the CTEC renewal deadline is set for January 15th, and all professional tax preparers must complete their CTEC renewal prior to doing business for the coming year.
-NFP Surety only writes bonds with top-rated bonding carriers, such as Merchants Bonding Company, and CNA Surety.
-If you are ready to get your CTEC renewal done, or learn more about CTEC renewal deadlines, feel free to contact us.
-We’re happy to help, and answer any question you may have..
+Each year, the CTEC renewal deadline is set for January 15th, and all professional tax preparers must complete their renewal prior to doing business for the coming year.
+We only write bonds with top-rated bonding carriers, such as Merchants Bonding Company, and CNA Surety.
+If you are ready to get your renew CTEC, or learn more about the ease of CTEC registration, feel free to contact us.
+We’re happy to help and answer any questions you may have.